Fetch vs. Met Life Pet Insurance

 Fetch vs. Met Life Pet Insurance: Bottom Line

 Choosing between Fetch and Met Life depends on your priorities.
 Met Life delivers better affordability with rates starting at $61 per month for middle-aged dogs and $35 for cats.
-However, Fetch provides superior coverage options, including wellness benefits and alternative therapies, plus better customer service with an A+ BBB rating and 4.5 out of 5.0 Trustpilot score.
-Pet owners prioritizing comprehensive coverage should choose Fetch, while budget-conscious owners will find Met Life more affordable.
+However, Fetch provides superior coverage, including unlimited payouts and reimbursement for curable pre-existing conditions, plus better customer service with an A BBB rating and 4.5 out of 5.0 Trustpilot score.

 Fetch vs. Met Life Pet Insurance Comparison: FAQ